 Ikaruga Multiple Gameplay Modes

-Ikaruga offers several ways to play, including local two-player mode and the unique Double Play Mode, where one player can control both ships with a single controller.
-It’s a wild concept that further extends the game’s replayability.
-With five intricately designed levels, each with their own tactical challenges and boss battles, the game promises a lot of content to chew through.
+Ikaruga offers several gameplay modes, including a local two-player mode and the unique Double Play Mode, where one player controls both ships with a single controller.
+This wild concept further extends replayability.
+With five intricately designed levels the game delivers plenty of content to explore.
+Each featuring its own tactical challenges and boss battles.

 Customizable Difficulty